bhk0216/final_project_proposal/proposal.md

 ## Project Title

-The Influence of Diagnostic Attributes on Heart Disease Across Regions (with Varying on Development Levels or Climate Groups?)
+The Influence of Diagnostic Attributes on Heart Disease Across Regions

-- Challenge:

-Climate Data: To analyze by climate, we would need climate classification data or average environmental conditions (temperature, humidity) that can be associated with each region.
-While this is technically possible, finding or linking appropriate climate data for each location in the heart disease dataset may require additional data collection and preprocessing.

-Development Level Data: Development level, often assessed using indicators like GDP per capita would similarly require obtaining additional socioeconomic data specific to each region.
-Matching these indicators to the heart disease dataset’s geographic locations would add complexity and require control for multiple factors.
+Main Questions:

-Alternative Title/Questions and Analysis Ideas: 1.
-Comparing Diagnostic Factors for Heart Disease Across Regions: explore whether certain diagnostic factors (e.g., cholesterol levels, exercise-induced angina) are more predictive of heart disease in one region compared to others.
+1. Comparing Diagnostic Factors for Heart Disease Across Regions: explore whether certain diagnostic factors (e.g., cholesterol levels, exercise-induced angina) are more predictive of heart disease in one region compared to others.

+2. Examining Predictive Power of Clinical Indicators for Heart Disease in Diverse Populations: predictive accuracy of clinical indicators (like cholesterol, blood pressure) for heart disease across various demographics.

+Alternative Title/Questions and Analysis Ideas:

-2. The Influence of Age and Lifestyle Factors on Heart Disease Across International Datasets: narrows down the analysis to age and lifestyle-related variables (e.g., chest pain type, cholesterol, exercise-induced angina).
-3. Regional Patterns in Heart Disease Diagnostic Attributes: focusing on comparing the prevalence and distribution of key diagnostic attributes (like age, cholesterol, etc.) across the four datasets.
-4. Examining Predictive Power of Clinical Indicators for Heart Disease in Diverse Populations: predictive accuracy of clinical indicators (like cholesterol, blood pressure) for heart disease across various demographics.
+1. The Influence of Age and Lifestyle Factors on Heart Disease Across International Datasets: narrows down the analysis to age and lifestyle-related variables (e.g., chest pain type, cholesterol, exercise-induced angina).

+2. Regional Patterns in Heart Disease Diagnostic Attributes: focusing on comparing the prevalence and distribution of key diagnostic attributes (like age, cholesterol, etc.) across the four datasets.

 ## Motivation (Ian)